 Goal #1: Students will be able to relate their internship experience with the skills and substance learned in their course.
-Throughout the quarter, students will be asked to discuss activities undertaken during their internship consideration, the prospects for passage or implementation, and the likely political reaction.
+Throughout the quarter, students will be asked to discuss activities undertaken during their internship

 Goal #2: Students will attend at least one congressional hearing, a think tank seminar or lecture, or NGO/advocacy/nonprofit event.